LabKey/labkey-api-python/docs/domain.md

 Create, update, or delete domain definitions as well as query domain details.

 A domain is a collection of fields.
 Lists, Datasets, SampleTypes, DataClasses, and the Assay Batch, Run, and Result tables are backed by an LabKey internal datatype known as a Domain.
+Within the labkey python API, domains are objects so they have their own set of methods and attributes.
+These attributes can be updated so that the domain object with the updated attributes can be uploaded to a LabKey Server istance.

 For more info about LabKey domains, see here, https://www.labkey.org/Documentation/wiki-page.view?name=labkeyDataStructures#domain.